apache/airflow/docs/apache-airflow-providers-google/operators/cloud/dataflow.rst

 Asynchronous execution
 """"""""""""""""""""""

-Dataflow batch jobs are by default asynchronous - however this is dependent on the application code (contained in the JAR or Python file) and how it is written.
+Dataflow batch jobs are by default asynchronous; however, this is dependent on the application code (contained in the JAR or Python file) and how it is written.
 In order for the Dataflow job to execute asynchronously, ensure the pipeline objects are not being waited upon (not calling ``waitUntilFinish`` or ``wait_until_finish`` on the ``PipelineResult`` in your application code).